Ch. 2, The Historical Context of Contemporary International Relations (18-65)

 Compare and contrast this chapter's discussion of WWII to other treatments you've encountered.

-Respond to the questions posed in the last full paragraph of page 67.
+Respond to the questions posed in the first paragraph of page 64.
 Explain your answers.